Oort Cloud Ecology -- IV. Exchanging Asteroids: Introduction

 \section{Introduction}

 At first glance, the Sun appears rather unremarkable.
-It is a typical G-type star, currently halfway through its main-sequence lifetime, hosting planets on nearly circular and co-planar orbits, parameters otherwise susceptible to dynamical interactions \citep[see i.e.,][]{2009ApJ...697..458S, 2012MNRAS.419.2448P, 2013MNRAS.433..867H, 2017MNRAS.470.4337C}.
-Yet, beyond the seemingly pristine planetary orbits, the Solar System minor bodies suggest a more complex dynamical past \citep[see e.g,][]{2005Icar..177..246K, 2004Natur.432..598K, 2024NatAs...8.1380P}.
+It is a typical G-type star, currently halfway through its main-sequence lifetime, hosting planets on nearly circular and coplanar orbits, parameters that are otherwise susceptible to dynamical interactions \citep[see e.g.][]{2009ApJ...697..458S, 2012MNRAS.419.2448P, 2013MNRAS.433..867H}.
+Yet, beyond the seemingly pristine planetary orbits, the Solar System minor bodies suggest a more complex dynamical past \citep[see e.g.][]{2004Natur.432..598K, 2024NatAs...8.1380P}.